96Asch/Music-Chart-Visualization/README.md

 # Data files

+The main data sources are `Spotify charts` and `Billboard.com`.
+The data we used and sources for them are described more in detail below.

 `song_features.csv` contains information about songs like danceability and speechiness.
 `song_ranking.csv` constains songs with some data and their ranking every week.
 Since this file is on the bigger side and a lot of data is duplicate, the file size was